The “No Time” Approach To Maximize Productivity

 The “no time” concept is the key to a successful and enjoyable life.

-We live in a time when we are bombarded with stimuli from all sides, which leaves us with less time or space to reflect, create, or even just be.
+We are bombarded with stimuli from all sides, which leaves us with less time or space to reflect, create, or even just be.

 Even though noise exposure is unavoidable in contemporary society, spending healthy time away from distractions and daily life's chaos is highly beneficial.